Integrating with Sauce Labs Real Device

 • In the Device Type field, select the device from the drop-down.

 In the Desired Capabilities section, click Add New (‘+’) icon to add a desired capability to the selected device.
-An Add new Desired Capability screen is displayed.
+An Add New Desired Capability screen is displayed.

 Above: Adding a new capability.